Overview and Description of Cannas

 Growing cannas in your garden is an easy way to create instant tropical flair.
 Cannas are tropical and subtropical flowering plants with large, banana-like leaves.
-They can be grown as annuals in cooler regions, where they add an instant touch of the tropics to gardens.
 A surge in interest and hybridizing has resulted in a dazzling array of cannas to choose from, many with large, showy flowers and variegated leaves that look like stained glass when the sun shines through them.

 Because most Cannas sold today are the result of many crosses, Cannas are rarely classified and are simply considered hybrids.

 Canna, Canna Lily, Indian Shot